ahmadfaizan965/ahmadfaizan965/README.md

 ### Hi there 👋 Its,

-# Mohammad Faizan Ahmad
+# Md.
+Faizan Ahmad
-Looking for an entry-level position as a Software Engineer in a dynamic firm that values my programming skills and provides scope for updating my knowledge, I seek a company that will help me contribute to its development while concurrently aiding my personal growth.
+Looking for an entry-level position as a web app developer in a dynamic firm that values my programming skills and provides scope for updating my knowledge, I seek a company that will help me contribute to its development while concurrently aiding my personal growth.

 ### Languages Known:
   1. HTML5